carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/configure_bootcamp/README.md

 cd /root/NetApp-LoD/trident_with_k8s/deploy/
 ```

-Change the permissions of the shell script to allow execution:
+Change the permissions of the shell scripts:

 ```bash
 chmod 744 *.sh